New York Approves $9 Congestion Toll to Fund $15B Transit Bonds and Reduce Manhattan Traffic

 New York toll.

 New York toll.
-Photo Source: flickr
+Photo Source: Governor Kathy Hochul (Flickr)

 New York City’s latest urban mobility transformation comes in the form of a $9 base congestion toll, as Governor Kathy Hochul revises the long-delayed pricing scheme for Manhattan’s central business district.
 Having witnessed the city’s chronic transit disinvestment come to a head during 2017’s “Summer of Hell”, I can say this marks a crucial shift in how the city manages its traffic and transit funding challenges.